kotlitecture/template-multiplatform-compose/docs/Dataflow/Multiplatform Settings/usage.md

 ## Example

-Class instance is pre-configured via dependency injection (DI) as a singleton in `app.di.data.KeyValueSourceModule`.
+Class instance is pre-configured via dependency injection (DI) as a singleton in `app.di.common.KeyValueSourceModule`.

 To start using, just inject it to your DI managed class.